Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thời ĐạiThời Đại16/12/2024

-From December 12-14, a delegation of the People's Committee of Buon Ma Thuot city, Dak Lak province, led by Mr. Vu Van Hung, Chairman of the City People's Committee, visited and worked in France to exchange with French and international partners on urban planning experiences towards green and sustainable goals, analyze challenges to urban development planning in the context of current climate change, as well as Vietnam's goal of becoming carbon neutral by 2050.
+From December 12-14, the delegation of the People's Committee of Buon Ma Thuot city, Dak Lak province, led by Mr. Vu Van Hung, Chairman of the City People's Committee, visited and worked in France, to exchange with French and international partners on urban planning experiences towards green and sustainable goals, analyze challenges for urban development planning in the context of current climate change, as well as Vietnam's goal of becoming carbon neutral by 2050.

-The delegation had working sessions with representatives of the Paris Urban Planning Agency (APUR), the French Development Agency (AFD), the Center for Enterprises, Regions and Cities of the Organization for Economic Cooperation and Development (OECD) and the Vietnamese Embassy in France.
+The delegation had working sessions with representatives of the Paris City Planning Agency (APUR), the French Development Agency (AFD), the Center for Enterprises, Regions and Cities of the Organization for Economic Cooperation and Development (OECD) and the Embassy of Vietnam in France.

 Học hỏi kinh nghiệm quốc tế trong phát triển đô thị xanh và thông minh